-2. The Prior Art Enabled the Eculizumab Sequences Inherently Disclosed in Bell
+(b) The Prior Art Enabled the Eculizumab Sequences Inherently Disclosed in Bell

 The disclosures in the inherently anticipating Bell reference also meet the relevant test for enablement.
 To the extent Alexion argues that the reference is not, by itself, "enabling" for the amino acid sequence of eculizumab, this argument is unavailing.
 The prior art can and does provide sufficient information for a POSA to make the claimed subject matter that is inherently disclosed.
-(See supra VIII.C); Schering, 339 F.3d at 1380-81 (prior art is enabling if it discloses sufficient information to make the claimed subject matter).
+(See supra VIII.C-E); Schering, 339 F.3d at 1380-81 (prior art is enabling if it discloses sufficient information to make the claimed subject matter).
 In this context, the art includes not just the inherently anticipating reference in isolation, but also a POSA's knowledge of the relevant art.
 See In re Elsner, 381 F.3d 1125, 1128 (Fed.
 Cir.
-2004) (proper test is "whether [a POSA] could take the description of the invention in the printed publication and combine it with his own knowledge of the particular art and from this combination be put in possession of the invention" (emphasis added) (citation omitted)); see also In re Donohue, 766 F.2d 531, 533 (Fed.
+2004) (proper test is "whether [a POSA] could take the description of the invention in the printed publication and combine it with his own knowledge of the particular art and from this combination be put in possession of the invention" (emphasis added)); see also In re Donohue, 766 F.2d 531, 533 (Fed.
 Cir.
-1985) (subject matter disclosed "if one of ordinary skill in the art could have combined the publication's description of the invention with his own knowledge to make the claimed invention.").
+1985).

-As explained throughout Grounds 1-3 above, the prior art provided enabling disclosures for creation of the same antibody (eculizumab) that is claimed in challenged claim 2.
-(See supra VIII.C-E; EX1003, ¶160.)
-A POSA in possession of the relevant prior art would have had multiple clear paths to making the exact antibody that is recited by challenged claim 2.
-Thus, the mere use of the word "eculizumab" by Bell provides an anticipating disclosure, because before 2007 a POSA had "the ability to make" eculizumab, and thus was in possession of the subject matter of challenged claim 2.
+As explained throughout Grounds 1 and 3 above, the prior art provided enabling disclosures for creation of the same antibody (eculizumab) that is claimed in challenged claim 1.
+(See supra VIII.C&E; EX1003, ¶167.)
+A POSA in possession of the relevant prior art would have had multiple clear paths to making the exact antibody that is recited by challenged claim 1.
+Thus, the mere use of the word "eculizumab" by Bell provides an anticipating disclosure, because before 2007 a POSA had "the ability to make" eculizumab, and thus was in possession of the subject matter of challenged claim 1.
 See In re Gleave, 560 F.3d 1331, 1337 (Fed.
 Cir.
 2009).